Carboplatin and etoposide

 Fewer than 1 in 100 people have these effects.

-- An allergic reaction while having the chemotherapy (usually at the first or second treatment) – let your treatment team know immediately if you have any skin rashes, itching, or feel hot or shivery, go red in the face, feel dizzy, or have a headache, shortness of breath, anxiety or a sudden need to pass urine
+- An allergic reaction while having the chemotherapy (usually at the first or second treatment) – let your treatment team know straight away if you have any skin rashes, itching, or feel hot or shivery.
+Also tell them if you go red in the face, feel dizzy, or have a headache, shortness of breath, anxiety or a sudden need to pass urine

 - There is a small risk that you may get a second cancer some years after etoposide treatment – if this is going to happen, it most often occurs 5 to 8 years after treatment

-Not everyone will get these side effects.
-You may have 1 or 2 or several.
+You may have a few of the side effects on this page.
+They may be mild or more severe.
 A side effect may get worse through your course of treatment.
 Or you may have more side effects as the course goes on.
 This depends on

 - How many times you've had a drug before